gustavonikov/gustavonikov/README.md

 📚 Have knowledge on others languages like:  🔸 Python    🔸 Vb.NET 🔸 Typescript

-🛠 Use tools like:  🔸 ReactJS  🔸 ReactNative  🔸 node.js 🔸 and others
+🛠 Use tools like:  🔸 ReactJS  🔸 ReactNative  🔸 Express 🔸 and others

 😰 Not know much about, but would like to know:  🔸 Cloud    🔸 Cibersecurity   🔸 Machine Learning